 - Some pencils to level the wicks

-- next use the pencils to wrap the wicks around them, put a drop of hot glue in the bottom of the container and hold your wick centered until dry.
+- Next use the pencils to wrap the wicks around them, put a drop of hot glue in the bottom of the container and hold your wick centered until dry.

 - Create a hot water bath in a saucepan or pot and let your water come to a simmer.

-- In a second steel bowl or container, that you will only use for all your future candle making if you are like me, put your wax in and let it melt.
-If you are melting an old candle, you can either plop it straight into the hot water, or pop the candle in the freezer for 20 minutes and pop the wax out and then melt that.
-Its really your call – both are super easy.
+- In a second steel bowl or container, that you’ll put on top of the water bath as a double boiler, put your wax in to start melting.
+If you are melting an old candle, you can either plop the candle straight into the hot water or pop the candle in the freezer for 20 minutes, scrape the wax out and then melt that.
+It’s really your call – both are super easy.

-- Once the wax is melted, carefully use tongs or mitts to lift out your bowl with melted wax.
+- Once the wax is melted, carefully use tongs or mitts to lift your bowl of melted wax out of the water bath.